xiehb-evolution/hybrid-effects/README.md

 - **Inbreeding depression**: λ < 33.5 and Fst < 0.095 (large effects in weakly differentiated regions)
 - **Hybrid depression**: λ < 33.5 and Fst > 0.285 (large effects in highly differentiated regions)

+For λ calculation across 20 bins, please refer to the R script '5. construction of genetic diversity and heterosis analysis tables.R'.

 ### 4.5 Sex difference in hybrid effect variation